 “Les Jardins de Provence” offers an entirely vegan menu from lunch to dinner in the Monaco culinary scene’s most revered location.
 Here, the freshest fruit and vegetables picked in the Riviera itself are beautifully crafted by chef Dominique Lory.

-Talented chef Marcel Ravin has created an inventive 100% vegetarian menu which showcases veg harvested from the hotel garden.
-Come here to try some sophisticated dishes creatively enhanced by a Michelin-starred chef who has committed wholeheartedly to including vegan food on his menus.
+Talented chef Marcel Ravin has created an inventive 100% vegan menu which showcases veg harvested from the hotel garden.
+Come here to try some sophisticated dishes creatively enhanced by a two Michelin-starred chef who has committed wholeheartedly to including vegan food on his menus.

 The fine dining restaurant at the Hôtel Hermitage Monte-Carlo serves a selection of plant-based dishes featuring fresh, seasonal ingredients.